-May 25, 2022 Update – We just confirmed the seller lowered their asking price back down to their fall ask of $17,000.
+May 25, 2022 Update – We just confirmed that the seller lowered their asking price back to their fall ask of $17,000.

 May 16, 2022 Update – Rad Era Editor Jeff Lavey spotted this rare ’87 Pontiac Trans Am GTA convertible once again for sale after apparently keeping it stored for the winter.
 The seller subscribes to the “you can sell a convertible for more in the spring” as they raised price from their low of $17,000 last October to $19,000 currently.
 Luckily, the Internet and Guys With Rides never forget a great ride, so you have an idea of what the seller’s floor is should you decide to pursue the purchase of this rare Trans Am.

 November 10, 2021 Update – We just confirmed the listing for this “Classifind” expired, so with no replacement found we’re assuming this ride “Sold?” unless we come across a replacement listing.